How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 4. Security Posture

 This is where you have the most control over your premium.
 Insurers increasingly evaluate your actual security practices during the application process.
-Some — like Coalition — even run external vulnerability scans before quoting.
-The key controls they look for:
+Some β like Coalition β even run external vulnerability scans before quoting.
+Here are the key controls they look for:

-• Endpoint detection and response (EDR): Going beyond basic antivirus to active threat monitoring signals maturity to underwriters.
+- Endpoint Detection and Response (EDR) (software that monitors your computers for suspicious activity): Going beyond basic antivirus to active threat monitoring signals maturity to underwriters.

 5. Claims History

+Your track record matters here, much like it does with auto insurance.
 If you've filed a cyber insurance claim in the past three to five years, expect a premium increase of 20-50% or more.
 A history of multiple claims can make you uninsurable with standard carriers.
-This is similar to auto insurance — your track record matters.

 6. Industry Sub-Sector